linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...Grown - the new application for business is in progress

 ### 14.08.2022 (announcement)
+- We are still working on the website, through which we will again offer all our apps centrally.

+### 14.08.2022 (announcement)
 - It looks good with our blog site.
 We are making progress.

 ### 14.08.2022 (announcement)